 An in-house compliance officer can then analyse the outcome of this information and decide on the risk assessment of a client.
 Essentially you are outsourcing all the nitty gritty, time consuming elements, and all you have to do is approve the case and it’s done.

 By implementing an already established compliance software solution, you are likely to be closer to meeting compliance requirements.
 These companies generally have a decision engine made up of feedback from hundreds of customers that use their solution, as well as working closely with government regulators, to understand what best practice truly is.
 This way you know you’re collecting all the right information, and you can rest assured that during an audit, you’ll have met all your KYC requirements correctly.

 Because these types of solutions are solely providing an administrative and analysis service, it also requires far less due diligence from the bank’s end when choosing to implement them.

 Simply outsource the administrative burden of compliance, and keep the risk analysis in-house, removing the need for a lengthy due diligence process with your procurement team.

 We’ve seen a rise in big businesses partnering with software and service companies to outsource niche areas of a business.
 Partnering with one of these companies could be the new, innovative approach to AML compliance, saving time and money, and reducing money laundering risk.

 First AML is an end-to-end AML software solution that is built to help you with your client onboarding and AML checks, so you can focus on doing what you do best.
-If you’d like to know more how it works, get in touch for a free demo today!
+If you’d like to know more about how it works, request a free demo today!